 - Micro-battles should advance your insurgent mission and build on the three or four spiky capabilities that help you deliver that mission to your core customers.
 At China’s Yonghui Superstores, for instance, the insurgency is all about delivering safe, fresh food at scale.
 So you would expect most of its micro-battles to focus on strengthening the supply chain capabilities that make such a promise possible.

 - Micro-battles should also link directly to your full potential strategy and address your main sources of value.
 At a brick-and-mortar retailer, this would very likely mean launching a micro-battle portfolio that would position the company to take advantage of the dramatic rise in e-commerce.

 The micro-battle portfolio should have broad impact

 If the micro-battles are linked directly to your insurgent mission and full-potential strategy, then it should follow that you’ll have a big impact on your company if you win these battles.
-While this connection is necessary, it is not sufficient.
+While this connection is necessary, it’s not sufficient.
 The best micro-battle portfolios share several other characteristics.

 - They address big sources of organizational dysfunction.
 Micro-battles are not someone’s day job.
-They are required precisely because they demand senior leaders’ attention and a cross-functional approach.
+They’re required precisely because they demand senior leaders’ attention and a cross-functional approach.
 You need the battles because something is broken, and in choosing them, you should target the ugliest internal issues, the ones that everyone knows about and assumes management long ago gave up addressing.
 You want to target long-standing obstacles to great execution.
-If you can take these on and win, you will demonstrate to all that you’re serious about avoiding the growth paradox—namely, that growth creates complexity, and complexity kills growth.
+If you can take these on and win, you’ll demonstrate to all that you’re serious about avoiding the growth paradox—namely, that growth creates complexity, and complexity kills growth.